CARAMBA-Clinic/COST-CHARME/README.md

 ```
 ## Analyze your data in RStudio
 After exporting the TextExporter csv file, you are ready to do some downstream analysis.
-On your host machine, open a browser tab and go to localhost:8787.
+On your host machine, open a browser tab and go to localhost:8787 (password and username is "vagrant").
 There you will find the common interface of RStudio, where we have placed the following code to get you started.
 ```R
 # required R packages
 library(R.utils)